-Monday Night Bourbon Barrel Drafty Kilt is no available in 12-ounce cans for a limited time
+Monday Night Bourbon Barrel Drafty Kilt is available in 12-ounce cans and draft for a limited time starting November 19th.

 Availability: 12oz Cans, Draft.

 Bell’s Christmas Ale is hitting shelves ahead of the 2017 holiday season with an updated recipe.

 What sets this Christmas release by Bell’s Brewing apart, is that it is actually brewed without spices, which isn’t always easy to find in winter seasonals.
 For years this beer has been a standout on shelves among winter warmers and strong stouts.

 For the 2017 season, Bell’s has updated the recipe, changing it into a traditional Scotch ale.
 The brewery describes this new recipe as having “rich and malty with notes of caramel and a warm finish.”
 The old recipe finished a little over 5% alcohol by volume.
 The new version is 7.5%.

 This traditional Scotch Ale is rich and malty with notes of caramel and a warm finish.
 Certain to make any occasion festive, or at least a bit more bearable.
 Enjoy with the company of friends and family.

 Bell’s Christmas Ale is available through the end of the year in 12-ounce bottles and draft.